 - Whip the cream until it is completely smooth.
 Depending on the brand of coconut cream, this can take anywhere from 2-5 minutes.
 You want the lumps to be gone.

 - Add the remaining ingredients and whip again until light and fluffy.
-If you are using coconut sugar or raw cane sugar instead of a liquid sweetener like maple syrup, there will still be some granules even after the whipped cream is light and fluffy.
-It doesn't change the flavor or consistency, but the texture will be slightly different.
+If you are using coconut sugar or raw cane sugar instead of a liquid sweetener like maple syrup, there will still be some granules even after the cream is light and fluffy.
+It doesn’t change the flavor or consistency, but the texture will be slightly different.

-The coconut whipped cream should be served immediately to keep the air in it.
+This should be served immediately to keep the air in it.
 If you want to make this ahead of time then go for it!
 Just make sure you re-whip it before serving to put the air back into it.

 Vegan Whipped Cream FAQs